 How To Plant Tulip Bulbs

 After a long Winter, you will be pleased with how a quick task brought you and yours such happy results.

 First select what type of fall bulb you would like to plant.
 There are many different shapes and colors to choose from.
 As for me, I like to stick to one color.
 I prefer a concentration color look.
 My rule of thumb, is you should plant before Thanksgiving before the ground freezes depending on where you live.
 In warmer climates you can wait until the middle of December.

-Follow the spacing direction on the bulbs, you will want to place them closer but when they do grow, they need a little room to spread out and will look so much better.
+Follow the spacing direction on the bulbs packaging.
+You will want to place them closer, but when they do grow, they need a little room to breathe and they will look much better.

-Use a bulb planter, like to dig the holes and drop your bulbs in the hole and cover.
+Use a bulb planter, to dig the holes and drop your bulbs in the hole and cover with dirt.

-After that you wait, and wait, and wait for spring to come.
-And when you see those first shoots of life sprouting up from the ground you will be so excited.
+After that, you wait, and wait, and wait for spring to come.
+When you finally see those first shoots of life sprouting up from the ground you will know Spring is here.

 For more Tips & Advice go to AceHardware.com/Tips&Advice.